tabhub/rssify/README.md

 You can generate an RSS feed for some blog or website that hasn't one.

-See [test workflow](https://github.com/tabhub/rssify/blob/master/.github/workflows/test-gene-rss.yml) for an example.
+See [CHAOSS Community Blog RSS feed](https://github.com/tabhub/chaoss-community-blog-rss) for an example.